ravinagurjar/LearnTrack/README.md

 ---

-## Note
+## License

-This project was created for learning purposes as part of a college web development project.
-The main objective was to understand Flask application development and database integration by building a complete CRUD-based web application.
+This project is intended for educational and learning purposes.